-Coordinating Cooperative Collection Development
+Coordinating Cooperative Collection Development A National Perspective

 This book, first published in 1986, is a comprehensive review of American library cooperative development programs at the regional, state-wide, interstate, and national levels.
 The distinguished contributors offer thoughtful assessments of the challenges of effectively implementing programs and analyse the successes and limitations of these programs.